 ANNEX 2 Proposed updates to the Study Group 5 mandate and Lead Study Group roles

-(WTSA Resolution 2 (Rev. Hammamet, 2016)
+(WTSA Resolution 2 (Rev. Geneva, 2022))

-The following are the proposed changes to the Study Group 5 mandate and Lead Study Group roles agreed at the last Study Group 5 meeting in this study period, based on the relevant portions of WTSA Resolution 2 (Rev. Hammamet, 2016).
+The following are the proposed changes to the Study Group 5 mandate and Lead Study Group roles agreed at the last Study Group 5 meeting in this study period, based on the relevant portions of WTSA Resolution 2 (Rev. Geneva, 2022).

-Annex A (to Resolution 2 (Rev. Hammamet, 2016))
+Annex A (to Resolution 2 (Rev. Geneva, 2022))

 Part 1 – General areas of study